Learning Disentangled Representation for One-shot Progressive Face Swapping

-Nirkin~\emph{et al.}~\cite{nirkin2019fsgan} derived a novel recurrent neural network (RNN)-based approach for subject agnostic face swapping named a face swapping GAN (FSGAN) that can be applied to faces of different subjects without requiring subject-specific training.
-Their method consists of a recurrent reenactment generator, a segmentation generator, an inpainting generator and a blending generator.
-To handle large pose variations, this method breaks large pose changes into small steps and then interpolates between the closest available images.
-An identity-preserving GAN (IPGAN) was developed in~\cite{bao2018towards} to disentangle the identity and attributes of faces and then synthesize faces from the recombined identity and attributes.
-Li~\emph{et al.}~\cite{li2020advancing} proposed FaceShifter, a novel two-stage algorithm, to obtain high fidelity face swapping results.
-Zhu~\emph{et al.}~\cite{zhu2021one} presented the first megapixel level method for one shot face swapping.
-One limitation of~\cite{li2020advancing} and~\cite{zhu2021one} is that many images are needed to train the algorithms, and they are not end-to-end trainable.
+Nirkin~\emph{et al.}~\cite{nirkin2019fsgan} develop a novel recurrent neural network (RNN)-based approach for subject agnostic face swapping named a face swapping GAN (FSGAN) that can be applied to faces of different subjects without requiring subject-specific training.
+This scheme consists of a recurrent reenactment generator, a segmentation generator, an inpainting generator, and a blending generator.
+It breaks large pose changes into small steps to handle large pose variations and then interpolates between the closest available images.
+An identity-preserving GAN (IPGAN) is developed in~\cite{bao2018towards} to disentangle the identity and attributes of faces and then synthesize faces from the recombined identity and attributes.
+Li~\emph{et al.}~\cite{li2020advancing} propose FaceShifter, a novel two-stage algorithm, to obtain high-fidelity face swapping results.
+In~\cite{zhu2021one}, Zhu~\emph{et al.} present the first megapixel level method for one-shot face swapping.
+It consists of three stages for high-fidelity face swapping.
+Firstly, HieRFE is employed to encode faces into hierarchical representations.
+Then FTM is carefully designed to transfer the identity from the source image to the target image.
+Finally, StyleGAN2~\cite{karras2020analyzing} is used to synthesize the swapped face image.
+Xu~\emph{et al.}~\cite{xu2022high} also propose a high-resolution face swapping method based on the inherent prior knowledge of StyleGAN.
+The attributes are categorized into structure and appearance ones, and then they are transferred separately in the disentangled latent space.
+To better preserve the identity consistency of the generated face, Xu~\emph{et al.}~\cite{xu2022region} explicitly model the local facial features besides the global representations to perform feature interaction more finely.
+One limitation of the above methods is that many images are needed to train the algorithms, and are not end-to-end trainable.